 *NOTE: I put the two complimentary colors right next to each other in the cup instead of using the white as the buffer, which resulted some muddying.
 Use this as a lesson and don’t do that.

-And if you’re interested in more tips to avoiding muddy paintings, be sure to grab your FREE Printable Color Wheel and 8 Color Scheme Guides and get on the mailing list, because I’m making something for you all that I’m so excited about!!
+And if you’re interested in more tips to avoiding muddy paintings, be sure to grab your FREE Printable Color Wheel and 8 Color Scheme Guides and check out my Muddy to Masterpiece course!

 Go Forth and Pour!

 Even though this is one of the easier pours to execute, it can produce some of the coolest results!
 Dirty pours are amazing for creating marbling effects and beautiful ribbons of color, so go at it!
-Have a good time and make something beautiful!
+Here’s even more inspiration in a peacock-inspired color palette: